subshell/helm-charts/charts/gateway/README.md

 ### Wildcard host

-For wildcard hosts the `name` field is required, because `*` is not a valid character in Kubernetes resource names.
+For wildcard hosts the `name` field is required, because `*` of the hostname is not a valid character in Kubernetes resource names.

 ```yaml
 gateway: